fitabigail/IrishMortgageConsulting/README.md

 ![CALCULATOR PAGE](./assets/readmeImages/calc-results.png)

 ### Booking section
 - This section includes two parts.
-First the banner with an animated arrow created with style css, and a button on click which will open the booking form.
+First the banner with an animated arrow created with style css, and a button on click is opening the booking form.
 The second part is the Booking Form  with two parts: on the left side has the inputs fields, a check box (style css), an a submit button; on the right an image with a welcome message.
 On the right bottom corner has a closing button on x shape to exit the form(javascript code used for form).
 On submition will display an alert message.

 ![CALCULATOR  PAGE](./assets/readmeImages/book-meeting.png)